-Tamago Toji Udon is a classic Japanese udon noodle soup that's easy to prepare with eggs.
+Tamago-Toji Udon is a classic Japanese udon noodle soup that is easy to prepare with eggs.
 The fluffy eggs and thick, flavorful dashi broth complement each other, and the subtle fragrance of ginger adds a delightful touch.

 Jump to:

-Tamago Toji Udon is a udon noodle soup made by pouring beaten eggs into dashi broth seasoned with ginger and Japanese seasonings.
+Tamago-Toji Udon is a udon noodle soup made by pouring beaten eggs into dashi broth seasoned with ginger and Japanese seasonings.
 In most cases, it is thickened with starch.
-Tamago means eggs, and Toji stands for enveloping ingredients.
-By adding beaten eggs at the end of the cooking process, you can enjoy udon noodles with fluffy eggs.
+"Tamago" means eggs, and "Toji" refers to enveloping ingredients.
+By adding beaten eggs at the end of the cooking process, you can enjoy udon noodles with a fluffy texture from the eggs.

-It's often enjoyed in Japan during cold winters or when one has caught a cold, as it is delicious, nutritious, and warming.
-The combination of dashi and eggs is known to pair well and can be found in various Japanese dishes like Chawanmushi (savory egg custard), Dashimaki Tamago (rolled omelette with dashi), and Kakitamajiru (egg drop soup).
-Once you try it, you'll be captivated by its flavor.
+It is often enjoyed in Japan during cold winters or when one has caught a cold, as it is nutritious and warming.
+The combination of dashi and eggs is known to pair well and can be found in various Japanese dishes like Chawanmushi (savory egg custard), Dashimaki Tamago (rolled omelet with dashi), and Kakitamajiru (egg drop soup).
+Once you try it, you will be captivated by its flavor.

 What ingredients can be added besides eggs and ginger?

-You can add ingredients such as kamaboko (fish cake), shiitake mushrooms, enoki mushrooms, tempura bits, aburaage (deep-fried tofu), and chicken to this dish.
-However, since it is a dish meant for savoring the flavor of the dashi broth and eggs, it is recommended to use only a small amount of additional ingredients or none.
+However, since it is a dish meant to highlight the flavor of the dashi broth and eggs, it is recommended to use only a small amount of additional ingredients or none at all.
 Keeping it simple without overwhelming it with too many extras will result in a more delightful experience.

 Amount of bonito flakes used